 But one of the other joys of attending the lantern festival was seeing all the families — sometimes three generations — and delight on the faces of the children.

-Join me in the next couple of weeks for part 2 of our visit, where I’ll share the amazing butterfly tree, marine life displays, polar bears and more!
+Join me for part 2 of our visit in, Walk on the Wild Side at Zoo Lantern Festival where I share the amazing butterfly tree, marine life displays, polar bears and more!

 Plan a Visit